AlibabaCloudDocs/ros/intl.en-US/Resource Types/MSE/ALIYUN::MSE::Cluster.md

 -   IntranetAddress: the internal IP address.
 -   AclEntryList: the whitelist.
 -   Cpu: the number of CPU cores.
--   InternetPort: the Internet port.
+-   InternetPort: the public port.
 -   IntranetPort: the internal port.
 -   DiskType: the disk type.
 -   AppVersion: the app version.